-3. During surgery: In this case the area of tumor is exposed during surgery and the radiation therapy is applied directly to the tumor bed.
+3. During surgery: In this case, the tumor area is exposed during surgery, and the radiation therapy is applied directly to the tumor bed.
 This technique is also called Intraoperative radiation therapy.

-Intraoperative radiation therapy also helps the doctors protect the normal tissues from radiation.
+Intraoperative radiation therapy also helps doctors protect the normal tissues from radiation.

-4. After Surgery: If the surgery fails to properly remove all the cancerous tissues or it’s been observed that the cancer is still present in adjacent organs or lymph nodes then it becomes very important to treat them as there is a chance of relapse or metastasis.
+4. After Surgery: If the surgery fails to properly remove all the cancerous tissues or observed that the cancer is still present in adjacent organs or lymph nodes, it becomes essential to treat them as a chance of relapse or metastasis.

 In such cases, radiation therapy is administered to destroy any remnant cancer and prevent it from returning.

-5. In Conjunction with Chemotherapy: During cancer treatment, there might a requirement of multiple treatments to ease the symptoms of cancer.
+5. In Conjunction with Chemotherapy: During cancer treatment, there might satisfy multiple treatments to ease cancer symptoms.

 Some chemo drugs called radiosensitizers help radiotherapy work better by making cancerous cells more sensitive to radiation.

-Generally, in such cases the chemotherapy is given before the radiation therapy.
+Generally, in such cases, chemotherapy is given before the radiation therapy.

-This can also make the side effects of both of these treatments somewhat worse.
+This can also make the side effects of chemotherapy and radiation therapy treatments somewhat worse.

-6. Palliative Treatment: Radiation therapy is also used to control symptoms of cancer or prevent symptoms from occurring.
+6. Palliative Treatment: Radiation therapy is also used to control cancer symptoms or prevent symptoms from occurring.

-The aim of this type of treatment is not to cure the cancer but to relive its symptoms and improve the quality of life of the patient.
+This type of treatment aims not to cure cancer but to relieve its symptoms and improve patient's quality of lifeient.